mahnunchik/metalsmith-debug/README.md

 To see debug messages, you must set a `DEBUG` environment variable to the desired namespaces.

-For all debug messages you can define:
+For all debug messages you can define an OS environment variable:

 ```
-$ DEBUG=metalsmith:* metalsmith
+$ DEBUG=metalsmith* metalsmith
 ```

 Or you can use namespaces to see only necessary messages: